josbeir/cakephp-docs-md/docs/4/en/controllers/components/security.md

 <div class="deprecated">

 4.0.0
 `SecurityComponent` has been deprecated.
-Use [/controllers/components/form-protection](components/form-protection.md) instead for form tampering protection or [/security/https-enforcer](security/https-enforcer.md) to enforce use of HTTPS (TLS) for requests.
+Use [FormProtection](../../controllers/components/form-protection.md) instead for form tampering protection or [HTTPS Enforcer Middleware](../../security/https-enforcer.md) to enforce use of HTTPS (TLS) for requests.

 </div>